jchs-science/jchs-science.githib.io/units/7 atoms-pt/2 atoms.md

 # Electrons
 Electrons are tiny (relative to protons and neutrons), negatively charged, sub-atomic particles that fly around the outside of every atom.
+Because electrons are on the outside, they are what interact with everything, so the electron determine how the atom interacts with things.

 | Mass | Charge | Location |
 |------|--------|----------|